soney/ProgramsInformationPeople/_sources/Assessments/week3a2.rst

    :feedback_a: While you can use insert, it is not the best method to use because you need to specify that you want to stick the new item at the end.
    :feedback_b: pop removes an item from a list
    :feedback_c: Yes, though you can use insert to do the same thing, you don't need to provide the position.
-   :feedback_d: remove gets rid of the first occurance of any item that it is told, not add.
+   :feedback_d: remove gets rid of the first occurance of any item that it is told.
+It does not add an item.
    :correct: c
    :practice: T
    :topics: